Windsor, Connecticut: History

 When the Springfield Line of the NY, New Haven & Hartford RR was built, station stops included Windsor station in Windsor Center with stations also at Wilson in the south of town and Hayden in the north, named for owners who provided land for the railroad right of way.
 The line was double tracked until the late 1990s and redouble tracked in 2018.
 Sidings at Windsor station allowed cars to be spotted at the freight house and on the Loomis trestle just to its south.
 The trestle was removed in the late 1980s.
 An 1856 brownstone arch bridge carries the tracks over Pleasant St and the Farmington River.
 Incorporating a horizontal curve, its engineering was noteworthy when built.
 Following a fatal grade crossing accident, a three-track-wide plate girder bridge was installed to carry tracks over Palisado Avenue.

+Tobacco farming

+Tobacco farming in Connecticut has a long history.
+When the first settlers came to the valley in the 1630s, tobacco was already being grown by the native population.
+By 1700 it was being exported via the Connecticut River to European ports.
+The use of Connecticut tobacco as a cigar wrapper leaf began in the 1820s.

+Area farmers grew tobacco for the two outside layers of cigars, the binder and the wrapper.
+Approximately 34,000 acre of land in Connecticut is covered by Windsor Soil, named after the town.